 Harvey-Hall began her career as an educator in Montgomery Public Schools as a young woman eager to change the world through education.
 After faithfully serving 25 years, Harvey-Hall retired from Montgomery Public Schools.
-Since retiring shecontinued her career in public service, including working with the Family Sunshine Center and the National Association of Educational Progress (NAEP).
+Since retiring she continued her career in public service, which included working with the Family Sunshine Center and the National Association of Educational Progress (NAEP).

 She owned and ran a tutoring business for two years.
 All of Phyllis’ work experiences, including serving as a board member of two neighborhood associations, have led her to this new form of public service called an elected official.
 Harvey-Hall wants to ensure that every day extraordinary people can know that their concerns and hopes matter now and for their posterity.

-After retiring from teaching sixth graders in Montgomery, AL. Currently, she is with as a Testing Coordinator for the National Association of Educational Progress.
-Harvey-Hall is known for faith in God, her passion for helping people, her positive energy, and her belief in the concept of community.
+After retiring from teaching sixth graders in Montgomery, AL, she became a testing coordinator for the National Association of Educational Progress.
+Harvey-Hall is known for her faith in God, her passion for helping people, her positive energy, and her belief in the concept of community.
 She has dedicated herself to educating youth and helping people who fall on hard times.
 Harvey- Hall has helped battered families and often uses any available platform to discuss the importance of early education.
-These experiences have shown her that all people are facing similar challenges, and she welcomes the opportunity to become a more well-rounded advocate for the all living in US Congressional District 2.
+These experiences have shown her that all people are facing similar challenges, and she welcomes the opportunity to become a more well-rounded representative for the all citizens living in US Congressional District 2.

 Phyllis Harvey-Hall lives in Montgomery with her husband, daughter, and granddaughter.

-My decision to run for Congress was founded in the belief that if average hard-working citizens wanted their interest and voices heard, we need a representative from among us to be in the room where decisions are made.
-I want to be the citizen leader that Alabama’s 2 nd District selects to represent our collective concerns in Congress.
+My decision to run for Congress was founded in the belief that if average hard-working citizens wanted their interests and voices heard, we need a representative from among us to be in the room where decisions are made.
+I want to be the citizen leader that Alabama’s 2nd District selects to represent our collective concerns in Congress.

 Modernizing Veterans’ Facilities